Online Distributed Algorithm for Optimal Power Flow problem with Regret Analysis: Introduction

 \end{enumerate}

 The outline of the paper is organised as follows.
-Following the Introduction, Section \ref{prelims} introduces notational conventions and brief mathematical notions.
+Section \ref{prelims} introduces notational conventions and brief mathematical notions.
 In Section \ref{pform}, we discuss the formulation of the distributed online constrained optimal power flow problem.
-Our proposed algorithm and associated assumptions required for solving the problem have been posed in Section \ref{algo}.
-We theoretically establish the sublinearity of regret and violation bounds sustained by our algorithm in Section \ref{regret}.
+Our proposed algorithm required for solving the problem has been posed in Section \ref{algo}.
+We introduce associated assumptions on the problem and theoretically establish the sublinearity of regret and violation bounds sustained by our algorithm in Section \ref{regret}.
 Section \ref{numex} talks about a numerical example to validate our results.
 Finally, we summarize and conclude our work in Section \ref{concl}.
 The proofs of some of the results are reported in Appendix.